 “It’s all steak, he’s a butcher with two restaurants.”

 “This is from English chef Edward Delling Williams who does a Sunday roast.
 Great to go for a glass of wine.”

 So there you have it.
 Plenty of good tips there from Lindsey.
 Bet you’re salivating already.

 Little known fact, here at The Earful Tower we’ve gathered all the restaurant, bar, cafe, and tourist tips from all the past guests and put them in a mammoth guide to Paris.
-If you want access to the ever-updating guide, which is arranged by arrondissement like the list above, then become a friend of the show for just $5 a month here on Patreon.

 And don’t forget to check out Lindsey’s work too.